-EMPLOYEE'S CHILDREN
+6.3 EMPLOYEE'S CHILDREN

-RCMA Charter employees may not bring their children or grandchildren to work while on duty.
-This is to avoid possible accidents to them and to allow you and your co-workers to perform your job without the interruptions and distractions that may be caused by the children.
+RCMA Charter School employees may not bring their children or grandchildren to work while on duty unless they are enrolled at the school.
+This is to avoid possible accidents and to allow you and your co-workers to perform your job without the interruptions and distractions that may be caused by the children.

-PERSONAL PROPERTY
+6.4 PERSONAL PROPERTY